Lufthansa will fly with the A380 and 747 to New Zealand. Return flights!

 Even Lufthansa has operated hundreds of special flights and prepares another 55 to repatriate Germans and Europeans from other continents.
 In the following period, Lufthansa will operate 10 special flights from New Zealand.

 5 Airbus A380 aircraft (509 seats each) and 5 Boeing 747 aircraft (371 seats each) will fly from Auckland and Christchurch to Frankfurt.
 210 crew members will be on board the aircraft, which will travel to the remote islands of the South Pacific.
 The flights will have a stopover in Bangkok for food and crew change.
 Even if there are special flights, rest periods will be respected.

 On April 7 and April 8, the first aircraft will land in Frankfurt.
-We are talking about a Boeing 747-400 (D-ABVP), which will operate flight LH355, on the Christchurch - Frankfurt route via Bangkok.
-It will land on Tuesday around 11:30 UTC.
+We are talking about a Boeing 747-400 (D-ABVP), which will operate flight LH355, in the direction of Christchurch - Frankfurt via Bangkok.
+It will land on Tuesday, around 11:30 UTC.
 An Airbus A380 (D-AIMC) is expected to fly from Auckland on Wednesday, with the flight code being LH357.

 At the time of publication of this article, the Boeing 747-400 (D-ABVP) took off from Christchurch to Bangkok (technical ladder), then will continue its flight to Frankfurt.

 Refugee reception is being prepared with Fraport, the federal police and the health department.